 An ancient mural dating from the 14th century in Cocking church, just North of Chichester, depicts shepherds carrying “cricks”, similar to hockey sticks, but heavier and longer.
 In 1622, complaints were made to the Bishop of Chichester about men in the village of Boxgrove, adjacent to Slindon, playing cricket in the churchyard, breaking the church windows and endangering the well-being of a small girl!

+Cricket as an organised game owes much to the Duke of Richmond at Goodwood Park.
+In the 17th century, he developed a stable of players, largely from his estate workers and local landowners, and including Slindon residents.
 The Newland brothers, and Richard in particular, were key to the development of the game, with Slindon as its focal point.
 Apart from being their home, Slindon Common with its clay surface on fast-draining gravel provided a level and fast pitch allowing more accurate play than the usual downland turf.
 When the Duke was summoned by the King to help suppress the Stuart rebellion in Scotland in the early 1700s, Newland and his fellow players formed their own club.

 Slindon, therefore, can unquestionably claim to have the oldest cricket club in continuous existence.
-Hambledon Club subsequently became renowned, but owes its origin to the Newlands and their nephew Richard Nyren who became the landlord of the Bat and Ball tavern on Broadhalfpenny Down.
+Hambledon Club subsequently became renowned, but owes its origin to the Newlands and their nephew Richard Nyren who became the landlord of the Bat & Ball tavern on Broadhalfpenny Down.